framely/community/docs/guide/use-hours.md

-# Reuse a full-stack module
+# Reuse a full-stack component
  Modern business applications are typically broken down into a set of services, each responsible for a specific functionality.
 For example, airline might have a ticketing service, which includes booking, checking whether a seat is available and canceling.
 All user interfacing applications are built to expose these kinds of services, chatbot included.

+A service defines a set of API functions that specify how business functionalities can be accessed.
+By using a service as an interface, you can divide chatbot building into backend for business logic and frontend for conversational user interface, each of which can be taken care of by different teams.

-On OpenCUI, a module is a reusable conversational component commonly used to expose a service, simply a set of API functions.
+On OpenCUI, a module is a reusable conversational component commonly used to expose a service.
 Each service can have one or more backend implementations that are developed and deployed separately.
 A provider, designed to abstract away the details of the underlying communication protocol, can make it easy to interact with the service backend.
-A full-stack module, or a module that is paired with a provider, is all you need to provide the service conversationally.
+A module paired with a provider, or a full-stack component, is all you need to provide its service conversationally.

 ::: thumbnail
 ![relationship](/images/guide/use-service/relationship.png)